 Ghana is fairly safe compared to other African countries, and as long as new arrivals familiarise themselves with relevant issues and take the necessary safety precautions, they should enjoy a safe existence.

 Crime in Ghana

 Ghanaians are renowned for being friendly and helpful toward foreigners, but it is best to keep overly-friendly strangers at arm's length, as petty crime and scams are increasingly common.
 Pickpocketing and opportunistic crime are a concern and there are certain risk areas where one should exercise extra care.
 When in a vehicle, doors should be locked and windows kept wound up.

 Driving safety in Ghana

 One of the most pressing dangers in Ghana is the poor standard of driving.
-The country has one of the highest road death tolls in the world, and it is no secret that driving in Ghana can be a stressful experience.
-Many expats in Ghana hire a full-time driver, though this is a matter of personal preference as many others prefer to use their own skills to navigate the roads.
+The country has a high road death toll and it's no secret that driving in Ghana can be a stressful experience.
+Many expats in Ghana hire a full-time driver, though this is a matter of personal preference and many others prefer to navigate the roads themselves.

 One safety issue that foreigners driving in Ghana should consider is that any crowds that form after an accident often involve themselves in the situation, which can complicate matters.
 In these cases, an expat can be vulnerable if driving alone without knowledge of the local language.
-A local driver can take charge in these situations, and a swift exit is usually best.
+This is an instance where a local driver would be useful, as they will know how to handle the situation.